-You could even go so far as to say it’s what goes on in our head, which determines just how creative you’re going to be.
+You could even go so far as to say it’s what goes on in our head which determines how creative you will be.

 Think about these five factors as to why you’re not creative, along with some quick solutions to get you back on track.

 You would be amazed at how much your inner dialogue can affect the outcomes in your everyday life.
 If you’ve been predicting you can’t be creative, there’s no way you can succeed.
 The solution?
 Change the script.
-Remind yourself of times where you have been creative, or use positive affirmations to bolster your creativity.
+Remind yourself of times when you have been creative or use positive affirmations to bolster your creativity.

 You’re Too Tired